 Four Year Degree Course.

 At my first job as a pattern cutter, working on the adjoining pattern table to me was a young girl straight out of school.
-She was doing exactly the same job as me, but was in fact senior, as she was instructing me what to do.
+She was doing exactly the same job as me, but was in fact senior, as she was there before me.
+She was instructing me what to do.
 My four years at college seemed to be a complete waste of time.

 The problem with the fashion course was that it didnt really suit me.
 I wasnt learning the practical things like pattern making that I really wanted to learn.
 While pattern cutting should have been an integral part of the course, I barely touched on the subject.

-When I started my first job, I knew next to nothing about cutting patterns.
-I had even asked to drop subjects such as macrame, knitting and millinery, so that I could do more pattern making.
+When I started my first pattern cutting job, I knew next to nothing about cutting patterns.
+At college I had even asked to drop subjects such as macrame, knitting and millinery, so that I could do more pattern making.
 But to no avail – The system was totally inflexible.

 Flexible part Time Courses.